Denver Failed To Land Boeing. Now It's Using Lifestyle To Woo Amazon

 Among the likeliest contenders are Atlanta, Boston, Dallas, Philadelphia, Pittsburgh and Raleigh, and some cities are making pitches not that different from Denver's.

-"Companies have kind of discovered Pittsburgh is a great place to do business and that's why Google is here, and Intel is here and the Uber driverless car is here," said Rich Fitzgerald, the county executive of Allegheny County that includes Pittsburgh.
+"Companies have kind of discovered Pittsburgh is a great place to do business, and that's why Google is here, and Intel is here and the Uber driverless car is here," said Rich Fitzgerald, the county executive of Allegheny County, which includes Pittsburgh.

 Lately, Fitzgerald has been working up to 60 hours a week on the city's bid for Amazon and has honed his pitch.
-"In fact, not only are young people staying but there's more young people coming to Pittsburgh," he said.
+"In fact, not only are young people staying, but there's more young people coming to Pittsburgh," he said.

 Pittsburgh, he adds, has another advantage: The colors of the city's football, baseball and hockey teams are black and gold, just like Amazon's logo.
 (Amazon is one of NPR's financial supporters.)